Common Disorders

 Dyspraxia

 Dyspraxia is a disorder in which there is an impairment or immaturity in the body’s ability to coordinate movements.
-This article discusses dyspraxia in the United Kingdom, symptoms of ...
+In the brain the messages meant to dir...

 Dysprosody